qokelate/qemu-ros/README.md

-tested in fedora 34+ x64 only.
+tested in fedora 34+ amd64.

+tested in ubuntu 20.04 lts amd64.